RNZAF Security Forces: Selection and training

 Applicants attend a selection course in order to be considered for training on the sixteen-week Security Forces course.
 After initially completing the RNZAF Recruit Course, successful applicants then move on to Security Forces training which is conducted at RNZAF Base Woodbourne, where personnel learn advanced ground defence, physical fitness, patrolling, camouflage and concealment, bushcraft, survival techniques, base security, weapons, CBRN, and instructional techniques.
 On successful completion of the course trainees are then posted to an operational unit either at RNZAF Base Ohakea or RNZAF Base Auckland.

 After two years posted to a unit and completion of the Security Forces Specialists course, Operators then obtain an increase in classification (moving up to LAC), and are redesignated as Security Forces Specialists where team members may move into Military Working Dogs if selected.

 There is also the option to be posted to the RNZAF Survival, Evasion, Resistance, Escape (SERE) training Centre, and specialize in this area.
 In order to become an instructor at the SERE training center, Security Forces specialists need to complete courses in Australia, USA, Antarctica and numerous cold weather courses in the mountains of New Zealand.

 Security Forces personnel complete military self defence courses annually.
 Personnel also complete heavy and light 4WD courses to ensure they are competent in all aspects of on/off-road driving.

 SECFOR are also responsible for all drill and weapons training for RNZAF Personnel.
 Command and Recruit Training Squadron (CRTS) at RNZAF Base Woodbourne have a number of Security Forces Specialists to instruct and train officer cadets and recruits in their initial phases of training.

-Insignia/nicknames

-Following trade amalgamation in 1999/2000 Air Security Police moved to a blue brassard with white lettering displaying the name of 'Air Security Police'.

-When the Air Security Trade transitioned to Force Protection, the trade adopted a square patch with a black field, blue border and the lettering FP in the center embroidered in white.
-The tradesmen and women were then referred to colloquially as FP’s.

-The final iteration of the trade was the transition to Security Forces (SECFOR).
-The new trade insignia was based on the traditional Maori story of the ’battle of the birds’.
-In this story, as the piwakawaka approached the battle (representing the flying squadrons of the RNZAF), the Ruru escorted the Piwakawaka and protected the flanks.
-This was seen as representative of the RNZAF SECFOR role in contemporary operations.

-The patch is circular in design with a bi-colored field.
-One diagonal half blue represents the “Air” component and the other colour green, representing the ground defence role of the trade.
-In the center is the Ruru in flight, grasping a Powhenua (traditionally a defensive weapon) in the ready position.
-The motto of the trade is ”Kaitiaki Kaha”, which literally translates to ”Strong Guardian”.